How Can Swimming Benefit Runners?

 Swimming can improve a runners performance in a number of ways:

-When you’re running you probably don’t think too much about how you breathe, but better breathing equals better performance, because it means more oxygen for your muscles.
+When you’re running you probably don’t think too much about how you breathe.
+Better breathing equals better performance because it means more oxygen for your muscles.

 While you can read about how to do this, you might want to consider some kind of lessons or joining a swimming club.

 Take the time to learn rhythmic breathing in the pool and you’ll soon see results on the track.

 Balancing yourself is one of the most significant aspects of running.
 And guess what?
 Swimming lets you achieve exactly this goal.